DO YOU WANT TO USE YOUR FAITH DURING THE THERAPY PROCESS?

 Spiritual and religious beliefs are a rather natural fit, most times, while learning skills, seeking healing, and working toward improvements in your life.

-We utilize similar assessment, treatment planning and interventions skills as with traditional therapy, however, we incorporate your individual beliefs and religious traditions.
+Similar assessments, treatment plans and interventions skills are used, however, we incorporate your individual beliefs and religious traditions.
 Many times, this means the person seeking spiritual counseling would explain what their beliefs are and what they are not so the therapist understands their perspective.
 The therapist would incorporate these beliefs into the skill building, communication techniques, and therapy interventions such as Cognitive Behavioral Therapy (CBT).

 This could mean we open or close a session in a prayer from your tradition.
 At times, a person will ask not to incorporate certain options in the treatment plan because it does not support their beliefs.
 Another times people are wanting counseling that does not judge or diminish their spiritual or religious values.
-Starting at the first session a person is asked to by the therapist if they have spiritual or religious beliefs, if yes, then requested details so this aspect of their life can be understood.
+Starting at the first session a person is asked to by the therapist if they have spiritual or religious beliefs, if yes, then the therapist may request details so that aspect of their life can be understood.
 That way whether or not they participate in a spiritual or religious practice, their beliefs are known and respected during the counseling process.

 That is a yes and no answer.
-Some people just do not want a therapist who practices a different spiritual or religious tradition as their own.
-We can totally understand that and in a situation like this, we would give them a number of a therapist who practices more closely in line with their faith tradition.
+Some people just do not want a therapist who practices a different spiritual or religious tradition than their own.
+We can totally understand that and in a situation like this, in that case we would refer them to a therapist who practices more closely in line with their faith tradition.

 We have worked with several people who are Christian who have no problems integrating relaxation, deep-breathing and meditation into their treatment plan to improve their mental health due to their Eastern Religion influence.